Coscribe-AI/AzureAI_ScriptGen/README.md

-# A Peronalized Script Generator
+# A Peronalized Script Generation Server
 ## Prerequisites:
 You should have Azure AI API Key configured in your system environment.